Snap AWE 2026 Keynote

 Client: Snap Inc. Production: FutureDeluxe Role: Technical Director & Motion Designer

-For Snap’s AWE 2026 keynote introducing SPECS, I served as Technical Director and Motion Designer on the Evan Spiegel and Bobby Murphy keynotes, designing and animating motion graphics with various assets from the client while programming a multi-screen Keynote presentation, ensuring seamless delivery across a fast-paced, large-scale live event in Long Beach.
+For Snap’s AWE 2026 keynote introducing SPECS, I designed and animated motion graphics, and build a multi-screen Keynote presentation for the Evan Spiegel and Bobby Murphy keynotes for a large-scale live event in Long Beach.

 Production Tooling